Course Descriptions

 ENGL 535.
 Topics in Teaching Literature.
 3 Hours.

 Focused study in teaching and using literature in the classroom.
 Topics vary for each offering.
-Repeatable up to 6 credits.
+This course can be repeated up to two times for a maximum six credits.

 ENGL 536.
 Enrich Reading in Content Area.
 3 Hours.

 Reading in the research, theory, and practice of teaching and using reading in the classroom.
 Emphasis on constructing position papers which demonstrate synthesis, evaluation, and application of concepts from the readings.
-Repeatable up to 6 credits.
+This course can be repeated up to two times for a maximum six credits.

 ENGL 540.
 Prof Issues and Methods In English.
 3 Hours.

 Introduction to graduate study in English pedagogy, including an overview of current professional issues and of methods for engaging in research and thesis processes.
-Repeatable up to 6 credits.
+This course can be repeated up to two times for six credits.

 ENGL 543.
 Pract.
 Approach to Teach Writing.
 3 Hours.

 Practice in process-oriented approaches to writing.
 Emphasis on students' own personal and reflective writing in a workshop environment.
 This course is a component of the Northern Plains Writing Project Summer Institute.
-Repeatable up to 6 credits.
+This course can be repeated up to two times for six credits.

 ENGL 545.
 Topics in Teaching Writing.
 3 Hours.

 Focused study in teaching and using writing in the classroom.
 Topics vary for each offering.
-Repeatable up to 6 credits.
+This course can be repeated up to two times for a maximum six credits.

 ENGL 589.
 Continuing Enrollment.
 0 Hours.